- Microsoft Photos can sometimes crash and become unresponsive, and that's when measures need to be taken.

 4. Download and Install Microsoft Photos

 Microsoft Photos may have been accidentally or manually uninstalled on your Windows PC.
-However, you can manually install Microsoft Photos on your Windows PC from the official Microsoft Photos website or from the Microsoft Store.

 5. Use PowerShell

-- Type the following commands in the PowerShell window and then hit the Enter key.
+- Type the following commands in the PowerShell window and then hit the Enter key:

-- Now, launch the Microsoft Store.
+- Restart your PC, and launch the Microsoft Store.

 - Search for Microsoft Photos to download and install it on your system.